- Home

 You don’t have to spend a fortune either, as you’ll probably be able to find decent second-hand mirrors in charity shops.

-Aside from wall-mounted mirrors, there are other ways you can make use of mirrors’ reflective powers.
+Aside from wall-mounted mirrors, there are other ways to utilise mirrors’ reflective power.
 For example, installing a mirrored backsplash in your kitchen can make the room look more elegant while also reflecting light.
-Mirrored furniture, like wardrobes and tables, have the same effect and are another great way to maximise daylight.
+Mirrored furniture, like wardrobes and tables, has the same effect and is another great way to maximise daylight.

 5. Consider your furniture